Our Work: Connect, Support, Advocate

 - Provide training through experts in the field of homelessness to partner agencies via the “PEH Academy,” consultants, and university partners.

-Restore housing stability by securing and administering funding to transform the homeless system of care in Guilford County from a destination to a process.
+Partners will continue to work within and for the Continuum of Care as its agencies provide housing stability to transform the homeless system of care in Guilford County from a destination to a process.